Regaining Your Appetite With IBS: Step-By-Step Action Plan.

 3. HIIT (High-Intensity Interval Training)

-Step #10: If no improvement, Ask your doctor about anorexia medications.
+Step #10: If there is no improvement, Ask your doctor about anorexia medications.

 1. No improvement in your appetite despite applying the above steps.

-3. Progressive and significant weight loss. (suggesting an eating disorder or hidden organic disease such as cancers)
+3. Progressive and significant weight loss. (suggesting an eating disorder or hidden organic disease such as cancer)

-4. The onset of anorexia is associated with the introduction of a new medication (or changing the dose of an old medication).
+4. The onset of anorexia is associated with introducing a new medication (or changing the dose of an old medication).

 5. Associated Unexplained fever.

-6. Any other associated symptoms that are not typical for your IBS such as blood in the stool, vomiting, irregular or very fast heartbeats, extreme dizziness, or vertigo.
+6. Any other associated symptoms that are not typical for your IBS include blood in the stool, vomiting, irregular or fast heartbeats, extreme dizziness, or vertigo.